Will Byrne

 Will Byrne is an activist and entrepreneur.
-Will was named one of Forbes’s 30 Under 30, and his writing has appeared in Forbes and Fast Company.
+Will was named one of Forbes’s 30 Under 30.

 Early career

 Byrne worked in journalism at Der Spiegel as well as the American Academy in Berlin, Germany, before joining Barack Obama’s 2008 presidential campaign.

 During his work on President Obama's 2008 campaign, Byrne utilized online and offline community organizing tactics.
 Byrne and his co-founders saw the impact of community organizing in the political sphere.
 Rather than joining the administration after Obama was elected, Byrne went on to develop these tactics as a social entrepreneur.

 Groundswell

 In 2009, Byrne, Max Harper, Marcus Ryan, John Lauer, Kristen Psaki, and Tony Ficarotta co-founded Groundswell after working on President Obama’s 2008 campaign.
 Groundswell is a non-profit organization based in Washington, D.C. that uses collective buying power to drive positive social change, especially in the clean energy sector.
 Byrne called this model "civic consumption."
-Byrne served as CEO until 2014; as of 2022, it is led by Michelle Moore, a former White House official.
+Byrne was CEO until 2014.